chasebank87/unofficial-fabric-plugin/README.md

 # Fabric Plugin for Obsidian

+**Try out my new plugin, it accomplishes the same thing as this one without having to have fabric or fabric-connector installed.
+Currently its in BETA and hasnt been approved by Obsidian yet, but you can install using BRAT in the community plugin repo.
+Install my plugin using https://github.com/chasebank87/mesh-ai**

 ## Updated to work with Fabric 2.0 (Enable fabric 2.0 compatability in the plugin settings)
 If you like this plugin, feel free to support the development by buying a coffee:
 <div>